200iq-games/nanoshooter/readme.md

       1. `npm install` — install all project dependencies locally (in the project folder, in `node_modules`).

-      2. `npm run build` — build all of the project's TypeScript source code.
+      2. `npm run build` — build all of the project's TypeScript source code (for Susa and Nanoshooter).

   3. **Launch the game locally.**